U.S. coronavirus deaths top 150,000, among highest in deaths per capita globally | Health

 U.S. deaths from the novel coronavirus surpassed 150,000 on Wednesday, a number higher than in any other country and nearly a quarter of the world's total, according to a Reuters tally.
 Of the 20 countries with the biggest outbreaks, the United States ranks sixth in deaths per capita, at 4.5 fatalities per 10,000 people.

-Only the United Kingdom, Spain, Italy, Peru and Chile have a higher per capita rate, the tally shows, with U.S. deaths making up nearly 23% of the global total of 660,997.
-The increase of 10,000 deaths in 11 days is the fastest in the United States since early June.
-(Graphic: https://tmsnrt.rs/2P87LUu)
+Only the United Kingdom, Spain, Italy, Peru and Chile have a higher per capita rate, the tally shows, with U.S. deaths making up nearly 23% of the global total of just over 661,000.
+The increase of 10,000 COVID-19 deaths in 11 days is the fastest in the United States since early June. (https://tmsnrt.rs/2P87LUu)

-Florida reported a record increase in new COVID-19 deaths for a second successive day on Wednesday, with 217 fatalities in the last 24 hours, according to the state health department.
-The pace of infections has accelerated since the United States passed 100,000 dead on May 27.

 The rising numbers have crushed early hopes the country was past the worst of an economic crisis that has decimated businesses and put millions of Americans out of work.
 Health experts have been saying for months that the U.S. outbreak could be brought under control if guidelines to maintain social distancing and wear masks in public were followed everywhere.